 - Guineas do lay eggs, but are more seasonal layers

-- Guineas can do wonders for insects and pests- even snakes and rodents
+- Guineas can do wonders for insects and pests- guineas can even eat snakes and rodents

 - Many keep guineas in a mixed flock, I personally would not due to bullying